 As one mom said, Sonlight's C "is a great collection of books tied together with an Instructor's Guide.
 Worth every penny."
 We trust you'll agree.

 Estimated daily time for Intro to World History, Year 2 of 2 plus your other subjects: Student: 2-3 hrs | Parent: 1.5-2 hrs

 Want a one-year option?
 See Sonlight B+C.

-The 2 Readers package is ideal for children who have progressed to reading long-vowel, 5- and 6-letter words with moderate fluency.
-By the end of the program they will have progressed to reading chapter books.
+The 3 Readers package is ideal for children who read long-vowel, 5- and 6-letter words fluently but could still benefit from practice with more complex chapter books.